jonlpersson/ed-latimore/site/_posts/2021-09-30-how-to-get-closer-to-a-friend.md

 * Find out what their interests are
 * Set boundaries.
 Be authentic.
 Be brave enough to have hard conversations

-If you liked this article, try reading [8 steps to make friends as an adult](https://edlatimore.com/how-to-make-friends-as-an-adult/).

 I hope that helps.
 The rest is up to you.

 ---